Zeeshan-web-developer/zeeshan-web-developer/README.md

 ## I'm a Software Developer, and Youtuber!!

 -
-- 🌱 I’m currently learning react and electron 🤣
+- 🌱 I’m currently learning javascript 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to listen music